Paolo97Gll/Raytracer.jl/docs/src/devs/collab.md

 cd Raytracer.jl
 ```

-Then open julia REPL and type the following commands to update your environment:
+Then open the julia REPL and type the following commands to update your environment:

 ```julia
 import Pkg